 Method 1: Traditionally Brewed Iced Tea

 Traditionally brewed iced tea is a great way to make iced tea whenever you want it.
-It’s the perfect way to make iced tea at a moment’s notice because you don’t have to prepare anything in advance.
+It’s the perfect way to brew a glass at a moment’s notice because you don’t have to prepare anything in advance.
 All you need is tea, water and ice – what could be simpler?

 - 2-3 teaspoons loose tea or 2-3 tea bags

 - Sweetener to taste (optional) – sugar, honey, and stevia work well

 - If you’re using green tea, heat the water, but don’t bring it to a boil.
 You’re looking for a warm simmer of about 175°F. For black tea or oolong tea, heat the water to just under boiling, about 205°F.

 - Remove your water from the heat.
 Add your tea and let it steep.
 If you’re using green tea, steep it for 30-40 seconds (or to taste).
 For black or oolong teas, steep for up to 1 minute (or to taste).
 This is a very concentrated tea, so expect it to be strong.

 - Strain your tea.

 - Transfer your brewed tea to a 2-quart pitcher.

 - Add optional sweetener to taste, remembering that the tea will get sweeter as it cools.

 - Allow the tea to cool to room temperature.